migueldvb/astropy/docs/visualization/index.rst

 .. data:: astropy_mpl_style

-    Improves some settings over the matplotlib default style.
+    Improves some settings over the Matplotlib default style.

 .. data:: astropy_mpl_docs_style

     Matplotlib style used by the Astropy documentation.

-To apply the custom style on top of your existing matplotlib style, perform the following:
+To apply the custom style on top of your existing Matplotlib style, perform the following:

-Using matplotlib version >= 1.5:
+Using Matplotlib version >= 1.5:

 ..
 NOTE:  skip this doctest because the travis-ci py2.7 test uses
-.. matplotlib 1.4.3, which does not support "axes.axisbelow"
+..
+Matplotlib 1.4.3, which does not support "axes.axisbelow"

 .. doctest-skip::